ckarwin/COSI/Data_Challenge_Home/README.md

 The Galactic diffuse emission is generated using GALPROP, and it includes contributions from inverse-Compton and Bremsstrahlung.
 The point sources are extrapolated from the 4FGL.

-Users can easily choose any combination of sources to simulate.
-The simulated data can then be analzed using COSIpy, and the results can be compared to the true inputs for validation of the analysis method.

 ## Directory Structure <br />
 The schematic below shows the directory structure.
 Full installation instructions and a quickstart guide are given below.
 The turquoise boxes represent directories, and the blue boxes represent the contents of the given directory.
 The main directory (**Data_Challenge**) is provided above.
-After downloading the main directory, a user will only need to interact with the **Run_Data_Challenge** directory.
+After downloading the main directory, a user will primarily interact with the **Run_Data_Challenge** directory.

 <p align="center">
 <img width="700"  src="Images/directory_structure_updated.png">